-If you’re looking to diversify your outdoor gear, support local craftsmen (ahem, and women), and connect with how, where, and why your gear is made, then Hidden Collective is your one-stop shop.
-Launched this year, Hidden Collective brings together unique makers of all kinds of outdoor gear, from skiing, to fishing, and of course rock climbing.
+If you’re looking to diversify your outdoor gear, support local craftsmen (ahem, and women), and connect with how, where, and why your gear is made, an intro to Hidden Collective is your one-stop shop.
+Launched this year, Hidden Collective brings together unique makers of all kinds of outdoor gear, from skiing to fishing, and of course rock climbing.
 It’s like an online farmer’s market of rad outdoor makers whose gear you’ll want and whose missions you’ll want to support.
-Today we’re giving you the run down on a few of our favorite Hidden Collective makers… and, whatta ya know, we’re just in time for the holidays!
+Today we’re giving you the rundown on a few of our favorite Hidden Collective makers… and, whatta ya know, we’re just in time for the holidays!
+Let’s get into the topic; An intro to hidden collectives, below.

-Born in Vermont, Skida has now been churning out high-quality, bold, and sustanability made headwear and accessories since 2008.
+Born in Vermont, Skida has now been churning out high-quality, bold, and sustainability-made headwear and accessories since 2008.
 Founder Corinne Prevot suggests the Tour neck warmer for climbers because, “You’ll get the most bang for your buck: a wide headband that fits under helmets, a neck warmer for when the sun goes down, and a soft fuzzy glasses wipe in between.
 Plus, it won’t get stashed in the winter with other climbing gear as that’s its time to shine!
 Alpine climbers?
 Say hello to your new best friend.”
 In addition to the Tour, we’re personally loving the Powder Pom hat for those chilly bouldering days.
+Further to the topic; An intro to hidden collectives is below.

 “We’re excited to be featured on Hidden Collective because of the other like-minded brands that we get to be aligned with on their platform!
 Each one has a unique story and some very neat products to offer,” says Corinne.
 Check out the unique story of Skida and their products on Hidden Collective.
 If you want even more of Skida’s offerings check out their website too.